-The apprentice will need to spend 20% of their employed time engaged in off the job training – this equates to one day a week of a full-time contract.
-This 20% training cannot take place in the apprentice’s own spare time, it will need to be during their paid hours.
+A full-time apprentice will need to spend at least six hours per week of their employed time engaged in off the job training.
+This training cannot take place in the apprentice’s own spare time, it will need to be during their paid hours.
 Part of this off the job training will be fulfilled by attending University.

 There will also be a second placement in another school that takes place after Christmas for approx. 6 weeks, during which the apprentice will not be able to work at the employing school but will still have to be paid by them.
 There may also be an induction week pre-Christmas at this second school.

 When planning for a postgraduate trainee teacher’s teaching workload, we usually suggest a gradual build-up of up to 40% of a teacher's responsibility by Christmas, up to 60% by Easter and then up to 80% by the end of the course.
 We recognise that an apprentice might be more experienced than a beginning trainee and so these loads can be adjusted after a conversation with the course teams, but the apprentice will still need time for their academic work and so cannot take on a full-time member of staff’s usual classroom responsibilities.